 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Village of Clayton's basic financial statements.
-The Schedule of Compensation, Benefits and other Payments to Agency Head or Chief Executive Officer, the Justice System Funding Schedule, LCDBG Grants-Schedule of Assets, Liabilities, and Equity, Schedule of Revenue, Expenditures, and Change in Fund balance are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards, as required by the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the Schedule of Compensation, Benefits and other Payments to Agency Head or Chief Executive Officer, the Justice System Funding Schedule, LCDBG Grants-Schedule of Assets, Liabilities, and Equity, Schedule of Revenue, Expenditures, and Change in Fund balance are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Compensation, Benefits and other Payments to Agency Head or Chief Executive Officer, the Justice System Funding Schedule, LCDBG Grants- Schedule of Assets, Liabilities, and Equity, Schedule of Revenues, Expenditures, and Changes in Fund Balance and are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Schedule of Expenditures of Federal Awards, the Schedule of Compensation, Benefits and other Payments to Agency Head or Chief Executive Officer, the Justice System Funding Schedule, LCDBG Grants- Schedule of Assets, Liabilities, and Equity, Schedule of Revenues, Expenditures, and Changes in

+Fund Balance and are fairly stated, in all material respects, in relation to the basic financial statements as a whole.